logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 ##### Initialize the block parameters

-The playbook offers 4 use-cases (aka _branches_), each specific to a single indicator type: hash, URL, IP, and domain indicators.
+The playbook offers 4 use-cases (aka _branches_), each specific to a single indicator type: hash, URL, IP, and domain.

 ![Logz.io Indicator Hunting playbook for Siemplify should be initialized for a single indicator type](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-initialize-block.png)